Plug and Play Active Learning for Object Detection: Method

-In this section we formally define the problem of active learning for object detection (Sec.~\ref{sec:method_problem}) before providing an overview of our approach~(Sec.~\ref{sec:method_overview}).
-The two key innovations of our method are described in detail in Sec.~\ref{sec:uncertainty} and~\ref{sec:method_diversity} respectively.
-Figure~\ref{fig:intro} gives a high-level overview of our algorithm, and the Python-style pseudo-code is provided in Algorithm~\ref{alg:code}.
+In this section, we first define the problem of active learning for object detection (Sec.~\ref{sec:method_problem}).
+Then, the two key innovations of our method are described in detail in Sec.~\ref{sec:uncertainty} and~\ref{sec:method_diversity}.
+Fig.~\ref{fig:intro} gives a high-level overview of our algorithm.